 Individuals with significant and/or serious vulnerabilities to COVID-19 or similar infectious diseases are cautioned to the intrinsic dangers involved with education in group settings.
+To facilitate the education process in a manner which is within regulatory guidelines and approvals, BCCC may from time to time offer a hybrid mode of training which would include a mix of face to face in-site training and distance education.
+Availability of this hybrid mode of training is subject to charge and is at the discretion of the campus director.
 The school shall engage in generally healthy and sanitary practices, however people who are in high risk groups are encouraged to not apply unless they are willing to accept the full risk involved.
 The nature of our training and our professions brings students and graduates into close proximity with classmates and customers.
 Some customers can be contagious and not have symptoms or know they are sick.
 In a school environment, fellow classmates are subject to human error and failing to adhere to all protocols, thus increasing risk to all.
 All current students and enrolling students must understand must agree to and accept and understand the following: